ThereforeGames/unprompted/docs/MANUAL.md

 <details><summary>Escaping Characters</summary>

-Use the backtick to print a shortcode as a literal part of your prompt.
+Use the backtick to print a character as a literal part of your prompt.
 This may be useful if you wish to take advantage of the prompt editing features of the A1111 WebUI (which are denoted with square brackets and could thus conflict with Unprompted shortcodes.)

-Note: you only need to put a single backtick at the start of the shortcode to escape the entire sequence.
-Inner shortcodes will be processed as normal.

-Also note: if a shortcode is undefined, Unprompted will print it as a literal as if you had escaped it.
+Note: if a shortcode is undefined, Unprompted will print it as a literal as if you had escaped it.

 ```
-Photo of a `[cat|dog]
+Photo of a `[cat|dog`]
 ```

 </details>